Chelan in Chelan County, Washington — The American West (Northwest)

 In 1896, local Episcopalians established a logging camp at what is now the Granite Falls area to provide logs for the church as well as money for construction.
 Teams of horses hauled the logs to the lake to be towed to the town by the steamer “Stehekin.”
 In 1897 a stone foundation was laid and construction continued through 1898.
 The first worship service, scheduled for Christmas Eve, 1898, had to be held in the Exhibition Hall because seats were not in place in the log building!
 First Eucharist was celebrated in the new building in January 1899.
 The bell tower and bell were added later that year.
 Original pews were replaced with the present seating around 1920.
 Otherwise, with the exception of the addition of electric lighting and forced-air heating, the building has been well-maintained in essentially original condition.

 Location.
 47° 50.388′ N, 120° 1.117′ W. Marker is in Chelan, Washington, in Chelan County.
-Marker is on East Woodin Avenue east of North Columbia Street, on the right when traveling east.
+It is on East Woodin Avenue east of North Columbia Street, on the right when traveling east.
 Marker is located beside the sidewalk, just inside the fence, at the northwest corner of the St. Andrews Episcopal Church grounds.
 Touch for map.
 Marker is at or near this postal address: 120 East Woodin Avenue, Chelan WA 98816, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 16 miles of this marker, measured as the crow flies.
-Earthquake Point (approx. 12.8 miles away); The China Ditch (approx. 15.2 miles away).
+At least 2 other markers are within 16 miles of this marker, measured as the crow flies: Earthquake Point (approx. 12.8 miles away); The China Ditch (approx. 15.2 miles away).

 More about this marker.
 This is a large, framed, painted metal "billboard-style" marker, suspended at eye-level from a decorative metal and wooden frame.